 Fright Farm Haunted House - Maplewood, MN

 Sorry folks but sadly the owner have decided to permanently close this popular haunt.
 They will be missed.
 This location was the former poor farm for indigent and elderly people.
 Lots of ghosts roam the area.
-Fright Farm Haunted House operates a Halloween Horror Show in October for a $12 ticket price.
+Fright Farm Haunted House operates a Halloween Horror Show in October.
 Open Friday and Saturday nights in October.
-Fright Farm has been running for over 20 years.
-See calendar for high scare and low scare event dates.
+Fright Farm has been running for over 24 years.